 - If your car has depreciated in value, you might not be able to refinance.

 Keen to find a car loan to switch to?
 Head to our refinance car loans hub page to see what competitive car loan interest rates are on offer right now, or check out the deals below.

-Compare refinance car loans - page last updated September 19, 2020
+Compare refinance car loans - last updated November 28, 2020

 New Car Loan